sanaasy/to-do-list/README.md

 ### 💻 File template
 In React/React Native, the simplest way to define a component is to write a JavaScript function.

 The main Task component will be written in a Javascript anonymous function which will return a React Native element.

 This function will accept a single "props" (short for properties) object argument that will hold data and can be used in this file.
+This makes the component customized when it is created using different parameters called props.
+This lets you make a single component that is used in many different places in your app, with slightly different properties in each place.
+You can use these props by calling `props.<your-prop-name>`.

 Copy and past this template into your `Task.js` file: